tupilabs/speaklikeabrazilian.com/.github/ISSUE_TEMPLATE/add-or-update-an-expression.md

 ---
-name: "Add or update an expression"
+name: Add or update an expression
-about: "Send us a new expression, update an expression, or report issues with existing expressions"
+about: Send us a new expression, update an expression, or report issues with existing expressions
 title: "Add expression: "
-labels: "expressions"
+labels: expression
-assignees: "kinow"
+assignees: kinow
 ---

 <!--